oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 - attribute_type: represents the mandatory data type of the attribute.

-- attribute_description: represents the optional description of the attribute.

 - default_value: contains a type-compatible value that may be used as a default if not provided by another means.

-- status_value: contains a value indicating the attribute’s status relative to the specification version (e.g., supported, deprecated, etc.); supported status values for this keyname are defined in the property definition section.
+Values for the default keyname **MUST** be derived or calculated from other attribute or operation output values (that reflect the actual state of the instance of the corresponding resource) and not hard-coded or derived from a property settings or inputs (i.e., desired state).

-- attribute_validation_clause: represents the optional [validation
+- attribute_validation_clause: represents the optional validation
-  clause](#validation-clause-definition) that must evaluate to True for values for the defined attribute to be valid.
+  clause that must evaluate to True for values for the defined attribute to be valid.

 - key_schema_definition: if the attribute_type is map, represents the
   optional schema definition for the keys used to identify entries in